-- 7 Officials should: - 7.1 consider the guidelines as a whole at the outset of policy development, if legislation is an option for implementing policy decisions; - 7.2 continue to refer to the guidelines as policy develops and new issues arise; - 7.3 use the guidelines checklist to track and set down the department's views on issues arising under the guidelines; and - 7.4 use the guidelines in preparing advice for Ministers and Parliament, so that they are informed about the principles of good law-making and the significance of any proposed departure from the guidelines. - 8 Compliance with paragraph 7 will also help officials to support Ministers in meeting the requirements in paragraphs 3 and 6. - 9 Chief executives should ensure that officials involved in the development of policy and legislation: - 9.1 understand the scope and function of the Legislation Guidelines; and - 9.2 meet the requirements and expectations set out in this circular.
+- When legislation is identified as an option for implementing policy decisions, officials should: - 7.1 consider the guidelines as a whole at the outset of policy development; - 7.2 continue to refer to the guidelines as the policy develops and new issues arise; - 7.3 use the factors to consider in deciding whether to consult with the LDAC and the guidelines checklist to track and set down the department's views on issues arising under the guidelines; and - 7.4 use the guidelines in preparing advice for Ministers and Parliament, so that they are informed about the principles of good law-making and the significance of any proposed departure from the guidelines. - 8 Compliance with paragraph 7 will also help officials to support Ministers in meeting the requirements in paragraphs 3 and 6. - 9 Chief executives should ensure that officials involved in the development of policy and legislation: - 9.1 understand the scope and function of the Legislation Guidelines; and - 9.2 meet the requirements and expectations set out in this circular.